microsoft/routeros-scanner/README.md

 ### Output:
 The output includes 3 sections for each test:
 1. raw data - all the data we search in.
-2. suspicious - things we found out as suspicious and recommend checking if they are legitimate or malicious.
+2. suspicious - things we found out as suspicious - should be checked if they are legitimate or malicious.
-3. recommendation - things we found out as weak security points and recommend to fix.
+3. recommendation - things we found out as weak security points and recommendations for fixing them.

 ## Contributing